babakfp/babakfp.ir/src/routes/(app)/blog/(single)/i-like-svelte-but-i-hate-it/+page.md

 ---

-Thank you, <LinkBlank href="https://telegram.org/">Telegram</LinkBlank>.
+Thank you, [Telegram](https://telegram.org).
 You are the reason that I have a backup from these messages😂🙏.